atljp/thug2-sdl/README.md

 ## CREDITS

 - PARTYMANX: Original development of Partymod.
 Thanks for the help and patience!
-- %.Gone: Clownjob'd mod for THUG2 which provided useful insights
+- %.gone.: Clownjob'd mod for THUG2 which provided useful insights
-- Zedek the Plague Doctor: LazyStruct and LazyArray classes, Logger and various script-related helper code
+- Zedek the Plague Doctor ™: LazyStruct and LazyArray classes, Logger and lots of script-related helper code
+- Hardronix: DirectX9 and general code support
-- Thanks to everyone who tested and gave feedback!
+- Thanks to everyone who playtested and gave feedback!